MrThearMan/django-settings-holder/README.md

 ---

-This library provides utilities for django extensions that want to define their own settings dictionaries.
+This library provides utilities for Django extensions that want to define their own settings dictionaries.
 Settings can be included in a SettingsHolder that allows them to be accessed via attributes.
 User defined settings can be reloaded automatically to the SettingsHolder from the `setting_changed` signal.
 Functions in dot import notation are automatically imported so that the imported function is available in